Süleyman Aktaş: Later murders, institutionalization, escape, and incarceration

-In 1994, Süleyman Aktaş strangled four elderly neighbors three years after he came back to his hometown.
+In 1994, Süleyman Aktaş strangled four elderly neighbours three years after he came back to his hometown.
 He nailed the couples Ayşe (65) and İsmail Güneş (66), and Rukiye (77) and Ramazan Kocatepe (78) in the eyes and heads.
 In his testimony after his arrest, he stated that "He can not stand nails.
 He wants to nail people in the head."
 Aktaş was nicknamed "The Nailing Killer".
 He was hospitalized as diagnosed with paranoid schizophrenia.
-He escaped from the hospital, but was apprehended in the coach terminal.
+He escaped from the hospital but was apprehended in the coach terminal.

 In 2007, Aktaş was seen publicly for the first time after twelve years in a rehabilitation show program of the hospital.
-At noon of May 28, 2008, he assaulted his roommate, the child killer Ömer Yılmaz, and wounded him by hitting him in the head with a rock in the exercise yard of the hospital, where he had been kept in a special department for 13 years.
-Yılmaz underwent a head surgery in a nearby state hospital, and survived the attack.
+At noon of 28 May 2008, he assaulted his roommate, the child killer Ömer Yılmaz, and wounded him by hitting him in the head with a rock in the exercise yard of the hospital, where he had been kept in a special department for 13 years.
+Yılmaz underwent head surgery in a nearby state hospital, and survived the attack.
 Aktaş also shared the same ward as Ayhan Kartal, the latter of whom feared him before his death in 2000.